ntalbotdev/portfolio-v1/README.md

 ## 💾 Environment Variables

-To run this project, you will need to add the following environment variables to your `.env.local` file (create it in the root directory).
+To run this project, you will need to add the following environment variables to your `.env` file (create it in the root directory).

 `VUE_APP_EMAILJS_SERVICE_ID`